 The magical power of Egypt was the sole prerogative of royalty and royal priests; however, some mean elements did use the magical powers for ill-gotten gains and wealth.
-The world of magic had a pragmatic approach and the principles applied to achieve the main goals of human, spirits, dead and gods.
+The world of magic had a pragmatic approach, and the principles applied to achieve the main goals of humans, spirits, dead, and gods.

 Just consider the magnificent feats of the following gods:

 Ptah: Creation of the world

 Khnum: Shaping of men and women by using clay